Bob Pruett: Collegiate coaching career

 In his second and final season at Florida, Pruett's defensive squad led the team to an undefeated regular season.
 Also, the UF defense that year was ranked top 25 in the nation in scoring defense, pass efficiency defense, rushing defense, and total defense.
 In the SEC Championship that year, the Gators took on the Arkansas Razorbacks and came out with an easy win, with the score 34–3.
 At #2 in the AP Polls, The Gators were given a bid to play in the Fiesta Bowl in Tempe, Arizona against the also undefeated Nebraska Cornhuskers.
 The game was a rout, with the Cornhuskers coming away with the victory, 62–24.
 This game came to be known as the "Fiasco Bowl" due to the lopsided score.

 While coaching at Florida, the head coaching job at Marshall University became vacant due to Jim Donnan taking the head coaching job at the University of Georgia.
 Pruett immediately applied for the position, later Marshall President J. Wade Gilley called Pruett and informed him that the job was his.
+In 2003, Pruett served as the head coach of the Blue squad in what turned out to be the final Blue-Gray Football Classic.
+Pruett and his Blue team defeated the Gray 31-24.

 In 2008, Pruett came out of retirement to become the defensive coordinator for Virginia.
 After the 2008 season, Pruett retired again.